 Below are multiple ways you can find commercial vehicle driving jobs in Michigan.

 - Ask for referrals from your connections

 - Check if your dream company has any current tracking job opportunities

 - Be on the lookout for advertisements on general job openings websites

-- Sign yourself up on tracking only job sites
+- Sign yourself up for tracking only job sites

-- Check the job opportunities section on your local newspaper
+- Check the job opportunities section in your local newspaper

 - Check the bulletin boards at truck stops

 - Join trucking forums